canonical/netplan.io/reference.md

      supported properties:

      ``password`` (scalar)
      :    Enable WPA2 authentication and set the passphrase for it.
-If not given, the network is assumed to be open.
-Other authentication modes are not currently supported.
+If neither this nor an ``auth`` block are given, the network is assumed to be open.
+The setting

+              password: "S3kr1t"

+          is equivalent to

+              auth:
+                key-management: psk
+                password: "S3kr1t"

      ``mode`` (scalar)
      :    Possible access point modes are ``infrastructure`` (the default),